 The pace of recovery following the COVID-19 pandemic cannot be accurately predicted and may be slow.
-As a result, we cannot predict how soon Skyline will be able to re-open its properties that may need to close in the future when the COVID-19 pandemic subsides, as our ability to re-open and/or resume normal operations will depend largely on the actions of a number of governmental authorities over which Skyline has no control.
+As a result, we cannot predict if Skyline will need to close its properties in the future or when the COVID-19 pandemic subsides, as our ability to re-open and/or resume normal operations will depend largely on the actions of a number of governmental authorities over which Skyline has no control.
 It is possible that modified social distancing requirements or recommendations will alter the way in which Skyline does business after it re-opens its closed properties and/or resumes normal operations, possibly for an extended period of time.

 The COVID-19 pandemic has also resulted in significant financial market volatility and uncertainty, including on the market price of our Common Shares.
-A continuation or worsening of the levels of market disruption and volatility seen during 2020 and the second quarter of 2021 could have a further adverse effect on the market price of our Common Shares.
+A continuation or worsening of the levels of market disruption and volatility seen during 2020 and 2021 could have a further adverse effect on the market price of our Common Shares.